 North Carolina may not have access to legal sports betting apps for another state congressional session.
 However, that doesn’t mean that unregulated sports betting apps are worth trusting.
 Licensed sportsbooks have consumer protections that unregulated books lack.
 These include basic data protections and prohibitions on knee-capping bettors.

-Here’s why North Carolina online sports betting is delayed another year and how North Carolinians can access legal sports betting alternatives.
+Here’s why NC sports betting is delayed another year and how North Carolinians can access legal sports betting alternatives.

 The Difference Between Legal and Illegal Sportsbooks